Energy Performance Certificates for business properties

 - Give the EPC to the building's new owner within five days of completion.

 Building regulations include standards for the energy performance of new buildings which builders must adhere to in order to be compliant.
-You can find guidance on building regulations in Northern Ireland on the Department of Finance website.

 The same EPC responsibilities also apply when a builder completes a renovation or refurbishment that converts a building into more or fewer units than there were previously and, as part of that work, provides or extends any fixed services for heating, hot water, air conditioning or mechanical ventilation services provided in the building.